tollfu/ML-health-analysis/README.md

 | CHCKIDNY  |        -0.508 |       0.047 |     0     | Negative    |
 | DIFFWALK  |        -0.466 |       0.03  |     0     | Negative    |

+### Interpretation of Logistic Regression Results

-The results make intuitive sense, most of these variables ask for participants' physical conditons and disease history
+The results make intuitive sense — most of the important variables relate to participants' physical condition or disease history.
 For example:

-`QLACTLM2` asks if you are limited in any way due to physical and mental inabilities, we find that answering 'yes' on this question decreases the odds of participant thinking they have good health by 1 - e^(-0.768) = 53.6%.

-`EXERANY2` asks if participants engaged in physical activities such as jogging in the past month.
-Those who answer 'yes' has a e^0.366 - 1 = 44% of odds increase of reporting good health.

-Some interesting observations include:

-`EDUCA` which is positively related to subjects education level and `INTERNET` which tracks internet usage in the past month.
-They all seem to positively affect
+- **`QLACTLM2`**:
+  Asks whether the participant is limited in any way due to physical or mental conditions.
+  → Answering `'yes'` decreases the odds of reporting good health by:
+  **`1 - e^(-0.768) ≈ 53.6%`**.

+- **`EXERANY2`**:
+  Asks whether the participant engaged in any physical activity (e.g., jogging) in the past month.
+  → Answering `'yes'` increases the odds of reporting good health by:
+  `e^(0.366) - 1 ≈ 44%`.

+### Additional Observations

+- **`EDUCA`** (education level) and **`INTERNET`** (internet usage in the past month) are also positively associated with self-reported good health.
-One can say that higher education and usage of internet allows for access to more health-related information, which may facilitate the adoption of healthier habits.
-However, there is no way to verify such claim.
+  - One might speculate that higher education and regular internet use improve access to health-related information, encouraging healthier behaviors.

-A significant downside of Logistic Regression is that it cannot include columns with NaN values.
-In our context, it means that every conditional variable must be omitted to run this regression.
+  - However, this is only a hypothesis, the logistic regression model alone does not provide causal inference.

+### Limitation of Logistic Regression

+A major drawback of logistic regression in this context is its inability to handle missing values (`NaN`).
+As a result:
+- Any conditional variable (i.e., only asked of a subset of respondents) must be omitted to run the model.
+- This could potentially exclude informative predictors.

-### Decision Tree
+## Decision Tree

 *Figure 1: Visualisation of Decision Tree Branches*